dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

-# DHIS2 Monitoring
+# Monitoring

 ## Introduction

 <!--DHIS2-SECTION-ID:monitoring-->

-DHIS2 can export Prometheus (https://prometheus.io/) compatible metrics for monitoring DHIS2 nodes.
+DHIS2 can export [Prometheus](https://prometheus.io/) compatible metrics for monitoring DHIS2 nodes.

 This section describes the steps required to install Prometheus and Grafana (https://grafana.com/) using a standard installation procedure (`apt-get`) and Docker and configure Grafana to show DHIS2 metrics.

-For a list of the metrics exposed by a DHIS2 instance, please refer to: https://github.com/dhis2/wow-backend/blob/master/guides/monitoring.md
+For a list of the metrics exposed by a DHIS2 instance, please refer to the monitoring guide on [GitHub](https://github.com/dhis2/wow-backend/blob/master/guides/monitoring.md).

 ## Setup